 Planning a Pregnancy

 Drinking more than once or twice a week, or more than one or two drinks each time, can affect the menstrual cycle and fertility levels.
-It is also known that mothers are often not aware for the first few weeks that they are pregnant, hence by not drinking alcohol while trying to conceive, the risk of exposing the foetus to alcohol during the critical early development is avoided
+It is also known that mothers are often not aware for the first few weeks that they are pregnant, hence by not drinking alcohol while trying to conceive,the risk of exposing the foetus to alcohol during the critical early development is avoided.

-Drinking when pregnant
+gDrinking when pregnant

+As no threshold of safe drinking when pregnant has been established, the best advice if pregnant is not to drink.
 In the first three months, heavy drinking can damage the developing organs and nervous system.
-Continued heavy drinking for the remaining six months can have the additional effects of retarding growth and development, which can lead to both behavioural and physical problems for the baby once it is born.
-A good diet, sufficient fluid intake, reducing caffeine intake and not smoking during pregnancy will also help provide a healthy environment for the unborn baby
+Continued heavy drinking for the remaining six months can have the additional effects of retarding growth and development, which can lead to both behavioural and physical problems for the baby once it is born, known as FASD.
+A good diet, sufficient fluid intake, reducing caffeine intake and not smoking during pregnancy will also help provide a healthy environment for the unborn baby.

 Breastfeeding